techascent/tech.ml.dataset/docs/walkthrough.md

 Let's take a moment to walkthrough the `tech.ml.dataset system`.
-This system was built over the course of a few months in order to make working with columnar data easier in the same manner as one would work with DataFrames in R or Pandas in Python.
+This system was built over the course of a few months in order to make working with columnar data easier in the same manner as one would work with `data.table` in R or `pandas` in Python.
 While it takes design inspiration from these sources it does not strive to be a copy in any way but rather an extension to the core Clojure language that is built for good performance when processing datasets of realistic sizes which in our case means